camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 5.8.1.
 Schemas

-UpperCamelCase should be used for schema names.
+UpperCamelCase SHOULD be used for schema names.
-All properties within the object must have a description.
+All properties within the object MUST have a description.

 #### 5.8.2.
 Responses
-UpperCamelCase should be used for response names.
+UpperCamelCase SHOULD be used for response names.
-All properties within the object must have a description.
+All properties within the object MUST have a description.

 #### 5.8.3.
 Parameters
 Parameter names are defined in lowerCamelCase: For example: `sessionId`.

-All parameters must have a description.
+All parameters MUST have a description.
-All properties within the object must have a description.
+All properties within the object MUST have a description.

 #### 5.8.4.
 Request Bodies
-UpperCamelCase should be used for request body names.
+UpperCamelCase SHOULD be used for request body names.
-All properties within the object must have a description.
+All properties within the object MUST have a description.

 #### 5.8.5.
 Headers